DiegoSerafico/robogers-neighborhood/README.md

 Test: "It will return the output with the word "Boop!" if the number includes a 2"
 Code: beepBoop(13);
 Expected Output: [0, "Beep!", "Boop!", "Won't you be my neighbor?", 4, 5, 6, 7, 8, 9, "Beep!", "Beep!", "Boop!", "Won't you be my neighbor?"]

+Test "It will return the output with the inputer name at the end of the question for number 3 case"
+Code: beepBoop("Diego", 3);
+Expected Output: [0, "Beep!", "Boop!", "Won't you be my neighbor Diego?"]